martin19/snpserver/README.md

 SnpServer is modular multi-platform screen sharing server written in C++ with similar features like VNC.
 Major focus is put on screen capture performance using state of the art hardware accelerated compression algorithms built into modern cpu/gpu/socs.
-The also experimental client component (SnpClient) is available at https://github.com/martin19/snpclient.
+The also experimental client component (SnpClientWebsocket) is available at https://github.com/martin19/snpclient.

 !!!
 This project is in research and development and no releases have been scheduled. !!!